-Service Phase to Monitoring Phase- The structure of the Family’s day has been identified and is consistent.
+Service Phase to Monitoring Phase- The structure of the Family’s day has been identified and is consistent*.
 The most recent Family Functioning Assessment has identified no new areas of need.
 There have been no new reports of abuse or neglect for at least 3 months.
-The most recent Safety Assessment indicates the child is Safe.
+HHS has indicated the case is anticipated to close in the next 1-2 months.